Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 What the $50 does

-- Gives you a one-month supply of Wegovy or Zepbound
+- Gives you a 28- or 30-day supply of the covered medication

 - Is the same flat amount regardless of which phase of Part D coverage you're in